You need something that puts you in control of your spending.

 If eleven months out of twelve go well, that sounds healthy.

 But if something unexpected causes problems for several months in the year and you get through those by using your credit cards or increasing your overdraft, your debts are probably trending upwards.

 Also, is OK good enough for you?
 If you never seem to save as much, or clear as much debt as you would like, then you may be managing without a careful budget, but you could do a lot better with one!

 2 “I’ve tried and they don’t work for me”

 Thinking about what went wrong can be your best clue to making sure it works this time.

 Was your target budget simply unrealistic?
 A budget with no money for entertainment, clothes or the odd gadget is not “sensible” and you won’t be able to stick to it.
-TIP It’s just not possible to live on too little for month after month.
 Having a realistic budget that you can live with is better than a tight budget that fails – see How Far Should I Cut Back?

 3 “My partner doesn’t want to”